-In this paper, we have explored the effect of hop count restriction on opportunistic routing schemes.
-We have used the modified Bellman-Ford's algorithm which is proposed for all hops optimal path problem (AHOP) and is a good fit for our research question.
-We analyzed human contact traces using three approaches: first we derived the contact graph from the traces and computed the AHOP on the static graph.
-This approach is optimistic as it disregards the time ordering of the links.
+We have explored the effect of hop count restriction on opportunistic routing by modelling our problem as all hops optimal path problem (AHOP).
+We analyzed human contact traces using three approaches: static graph, network snapshots, and simulations.
+AHOP analysis on static graph is optimistic as it disregards the time ordering of the links.
 To decrease the deviation from the actual graph, we observed the network on multiple time points and aggregated all events occurring in a time interval into a network snapshot.
-Next, we derived the performance by averaging related metrics over the snapshots.
-Finally, we simulated a hop-limited routing protocol.
+We derived the performance by averaging related metrics over the snapshots.
+Finally, we simulated hop-limited routing.
 Although characteristics (e.g., connectivity) of the network snapshots may be different than the static graph, they are similarly affected by the hop count limitation.
 Connectivity of the network as well as the performance (e.g., lower delay) improves with increasing hop count.
-Generally speaking, while two hops are sufficient to achieve the highest connectivity the network can provide given the time restrictions, routing protocols can perform better by increasing hop count to $h \approx 4$.
-After this point, the performance tends to stabilize.
+Our simulation experiments strongly suggest that while two hops are sufficient to achieve the highest connectivity the network can provide given the time restrictions, routing protocols can perform better by increasing hop count to $h \approx 4$.
+After this point, we did not observe significant improvements in the performance.